traneric/prompt-eng/CONTRIBUTING.md

 Please use Issues or email to reach out to talk about new ideas, or submit your code or report.

-To start contributing, follow the instruction on `How to Configure the Lab Enviroment` in [README.md](./README.md).
+To start contributing, follow the instruction on `How to Configure the Lab Environment` in [README.md](./README.md).

-(Note: for FAU students, plese use CANVAS to submit the Assignment, when applicable.)
+(Note: for FAU students, please use CANVAS to submit the Assignment, when applicable.)

 # !!!
 Immediate Help Needed !!!